Building truth tables, Boolean schemes, and expressions

 data = engee.run( modelName )

-And visualise the result.
-If the transformation of the truth table into a logic diagram is done correctly, we should get three identical graphs:
+And we visualize the result.
+If the transformation of the truth table into a logical circuit is performed correctly, we should get three identical graphs.:

 gr()